 Retirement isn't what it used to be.
 There is less certainty than ever before.
 Fewer businesses are offering 401(K) and pension plans.
 Due to advances in medicine, people are also living longer and many are outliving their financial resources.
 If you are in retirement or nearing retirement, do you have time to recover your retirement if it's lost in the next recession?
 If you don't want to risk losing part of your retirement savings in equity based products with the risk of market losses, a fixed index annuity is a great alternative.
 It is a secure investment with the potential to earn great returns and can guarantee income for your retirement.

-A Fixed Index Annuity is retirement income protection, a way to protect your retirement savings from market losses.
+A Fixed Index Annuity, otherwise known as Retirement Income Protection, offers investors a way to protect their retirement savings from market losses.
 Annuities are a great alternative to equity-based investments such as 401Ks, stocks, and mutual funds.
-They allow you to still participate in the stock market, while protecting your principle.
+They offer principal protection from market losses, while earning generous returns based on the performance of certain stock indexes.
 Annuities are tax deferred, meaning the money will accumulate without you having to pay tax on the gains until the money is withdrawn in the future.
-Tax deferral can be a huge benefit.
+Tax-deferment can be a huge benefit.
 Annuities also avoid the costs & delays of probate, giving your loved ones access to the funds quickly when you pass away, if you haven't used all of the cash value during retirement.

 A fixed index annuity provides steady payments that are based on the performance of an underlying index.
 Fixed index annuities offer some of the upside of investing in index funds by tracking certain indexes, such as the S&P 500, the Nasdaq, the Russell 2000 or the Hang Seng.
 Unlike index funds, fixed index annuities are generally protected against loss of principal.
 This means you won’t lose any of the money you put into a fixed index annuity.
 This protection against losses, however, comes at a cost.
 You won’t receive the exact return of the market index.
 Instead, the annuity will limit both your potential gains and your losses.